-The European Aviation Safety Agency (EASA) has published the Cover Regulation along with the Implementing Rules for the conduct of Air Operations as Regulation (EC) 965/2012 dated 5 October 2012 (published on 25th October)
+The European Aviation Safety Agency (EASA) has published the Cover Regulation along with the Implementing Rules for the Conduct of Air Operations as Regulation (EC) 965/2012 dated 5 October 2012 (published on 25th October)

 The new Air Operations requirements consist of the Regulation and its implementing measures/Implementing and the corresponding Acceptable

 Means of Compliance (AMC) and Guidance Material (GM), which are published on the Agency website as Decisions.

-The Regulation lays down detailed rules for commercial air transport operations with aeroplanes and helicopters, including ramp inspections of aircraft of operators under the safety oversight of another State when landed at aerodromes located in the territory subject to the provisions of the Treaty.
+The Regulation lays down detailed rules for commercial air transport operations with airplanes and helicopters, including ramp inspections of aircraft of operators under the safety oversight of another State when landed at aerodromes located in the territory subject to the provisions of the Treaty.

-The Regulation also lays down detailed rules on the conditions for issuing, maintaining, amending, limiting, suspending or revoking the certificates of operators of aircraft referred to in Article 4(1)(b) and (c) of Regulation (EC) No 216/2008 engaged in commercial air transport operations, the privileges and responsibilities of the holders of certificates as well as conditions under which operations shall be prohibited, limited or subject to certain conditions in the interest of safety.
+The Regulation also lays down detailed rules on the conditions for issuing, maintaining, amending, limiting, suspending, or revoking the certificates of operators of aircraft referred to in Article 4(1)(b) and (c) of Regulation (EC) No 216/2008 engaged in commercial air transport operations, the privileges and responsibilities of the holders of certificates as well as conditions under which operations shall be prohibited, limited or subject to certain conditions in the interest of safety.

 Regulation 965/2012 has a significant impact affecting all European Operators.
-This training is specifically focused on key personnel in Aviation Management, Flight Operations or Aircraft Maintenance environment involved in or with responsibility for the implementing Part OPS transition from EU OPS.
+This training is specifically focused on key personnel in Aviation Management, Flight Operations or Aircraft Maintenance environments involved in or with responsibility for the implementing Part OPS transition from EU OPS.

-The course will additionally highlight changes from EU OPS 1 and JAR OPS 3.
+The course will additionally highlight changes from EU OPS 1 and JAR-OPS 3.

 Detailed Content / Topics – The following Subjects will be addressed